Altinn/altinn-studio-docs/content/app/development/logic/validation/_index.en.md

 If there are validation errors you will be stopped from saving the group until this has been corrected.

 If you add validation on the group component, a call will be made towards the validation back-end with a header specifying which component triggered the validation: `ComponentId`.
+Additionally, the row index of the row being saved is available in the header `RowIndex`.
+If the group is a nested group, a comma separated list of row indices is returned, otherwise it is a single number.
 Validations are written in C# in the `ValidationHandler.cs`-file in the application template.
-In the validation, you can then retrieve this id and tailor possible validations that should run back-end, example:
+In the validation, you can retrieve component id and tailor possible validations to run in the back-end, example:

 ```cs
 public async Task ValidateData(object data, ModelStateDictionary validationResults)